canonical/nginx-ingress-integrator-operator/README.md

 ## Get started

-Refer to the [tutorial](https://documentation.ubuntu.com/nginx-ingress-integrator-charm/latest/tutorial/tutorial/) for more details on getting started.
+Refer to the [tutorial](https://canonical.com/juju/docs/nginx-ingress-integrator-charm/latest/tutorial/tutorial/) for more details on getting started.

 ### Basic operations

 #### Secure an ingress with TLS
-Refer to [How to secure an Ingress with TLS](https://documentation.ubuntu.com/nginx-ingress-integrator-charm/latest/how-to/secure-an-ingress-with-tls/) for step-by-step instructions.
+Refer to [How to secure an Ingress with TLS](https://canonical.com/juju/docs/nginx-ingress-integrator-charm/latest/how-to/secure-an-ingress-with-tls/) for step-by-step instructions.

-#### Add the ingress relation
+#### Add the NGINX route relation
-Refer to [How to add the Ingress relation](https://documentation.ubuntu.com/nginx-ingress-integrator-charm/latest/how-to/add-the-nginx-route-relation/) for step-by-step instructions.
+Refer to [How to add the NGINX route relation](https://canonical.com/juju/docs/nginx-ingress-integrator-charm/latest/how-to/add-the-nginx-route-relation/) for step-by-step instructions.

 ## Integrations